Best Food & Drink Apps for Mac (2026)

 4. Little Caesars

 Little Caesars keeps it refreshingly simple, and that suits a quick Mac order well.
 We reserved a Hot-N-Ready for pickup and skipped the line, all from a browser tab while working.
-It is free, with the occasional app only deal worth checking.
+It is free, and the in-app Challenges program lets you complete set tasks, like ordering a specific item or a number of times, to unlock a free item.
 The standout was Pizza Portal pickup, where your order waits in a heated locker and you tap your phone to open it.

 5. Yelp